Home

 Antifolates

-Antifolates or antifols are a group of compounds commonly used to treat various forms of cancer.
-They act as antitumor agents and were designed to do so by suppressing the effects of folic acid and its derivatives on cellular processes in which they play a role.
-Thus, antifolate drugs produce an intracellular state of folic acid deficiency in order to inhibit folate-dependant enzymes along the folate metabolic pathway.
+Antifolates or antifols are compounds commonly used to treat various forms of cancer.
+They act as antitumor agents by suppressing the effects of folic acid and its derivatives on cellular processes.
+Antifolate drugs produce an intracellular state of folic acid deficiency in order to inhibit folate-dependant enzymes along the folate metabolic pathway.
 DNA synthesis and cell division, processes involved in malignant tumor growth, are hindered by folic acid deficiency.
-Currently the forms of cancer in which they are being used as antimetabolic chemotherapy include: breast cancer, head and neck cancer, bladder cancer, acute lymphocytic leukemia, non-Hodgkin’s lymphoma, choriocarcinoma, and osteogenic sarcoma.
+Antifolates are used to treat: breast cancer, head and neck cancer, bladder cancer, acute lymphocytic leukemia, non-Hodgkin’s lymphoma, choriocarcinoma, and osteogenic sarcoma.
 Antifolates are also being used in the treatment of non-cancerous diseases such as malaria, bacterial infections, psoriasis, and rheumatoid arthritis.

-When the significant effects of folate on cellular metabolic processes were discovered in the 1940s, a clinical investigation began that would lead to the development of the first folate antagonists.
+When the effects of folate on cellular metabolic processes were discovered in the 1940s, doctors began a clinical investigation began that would lead to the development of the first folate antagonists.
 The chief investigators found that the antifolate called aminopterin (AMT) could cause pediatric patients with acute leukemia to go into remission.
-Therefore, this antimetabolic form of chemotherapy was originally used as antileukemic agents.
-In the realm of cancer research, however, the use of antimetabolites as a form of chemotherapy was indeed a major breakthrough.
-Shortly thereafter, another huge success was made in the antimetabolite drug investigation.
-This involved the use of a particular antifolate, methotrexate (MTX) - a derivative of aminopterin - on mice with the L1210 form of leukemia.
+Shortly thereafter, methotrexate (MTX) – a derivative of aminopterin – was found effective in mice with the L1210 form of leukemia.
 Because of its success and higher efficacy with decreased toxicity compared to aminopterin, it became the primary antifolate.

 Folate metabolism is a fundamental intracellular process, without which cells cannot survive.
 Folates are essential to single-carbon metabolism within cells.
 This transfer of single-carbon groups with nonfolate groups is the underlying process responsible for folate’s primary function in the body: the production and maintenance of new cells.
 The molecules with which folate interact are also responsible for cell growth and survival.
 Antifolates are useful in demonstrating the importance of folate metabolism to cell survival.